 For Block Seminars, CEMS Courses and Business Projects, the ECTS "A to F" grading scale is used.
 Business Communication Skill Seminars and Global Citizenship use "Pass" and "Fail" grades.

 Translation of local grades to this scale is up to the grading institution.
-See an indicative guide on the local grade conversion to CEMS grades.
+Please refer to an indicative framework, a grading scale has been developed guide on the local grade conversion to CEMS dherence to Ethical Guidelines